juremaj/track2p/README.md

 ![gui_mainwindow.png](docs/media/plots/gui_mainwindow.png)

 Briefly the GUI allows the user to visualise the mean field of view on all days, with the ROIs of all matched cells visualised.
 The user can then interactively select a cell by clicking on the ROI on the mean image.
 This will display a zoomed-in view of this cell across all days on the right, and the extracted fluorescence time series below.

+For more details on how to use the GUI for visualising track2p results see [documentation](https://github.com/juremaj/track2p/blob/main/docs/gui.md).

 ## Run via script